 Following the departure of Pastor Kappelmann in 1994, Pastors Nelson Preus and Ole Winter both served brief interims.
 Steven M. Jacobsen arrived as senior pastor in January 1995 and continued until his retirement at the end of June 2010.
 Thomas Miller and Marion Pruitt Miller joined him as associate pastors in January 1996, sharing a call.
 Thomas Miller had primary responsibility for youth work and Marion Pruitt Miller had special responsibility for church music.
 Thomas Miller resigned in December 2001.
 Subsequently Marion Pruitt Miller served as associate pastor for five years, and in January 2006 the congregation issued a new call to her and Steven Jacobsen as co-pastors.
 Upon Pastor Jacobsen’s retirement in 2010, the co-pastor arrangement stipulated that Marion Pruitt (Miller) Jefferson resign as well.

 The church council issued her a two-year contract at that point, to serve until a new senior pastor was in place.
 Pastor Chad Huebner was called by the congregation to serve as senior pastor and arrived in November 2011.
-Marion Pruitt Jefferson resigned in April 2012.
-At the time of this writing (June 2012) the congregation is forming a call committee for a new associate pastor.
+Pastor Marion Pruitt-Jefferson resigned in April 2012.
+Melissa Bills was called to serve as Associate Pastor of First Lutheran beginning her service March 1, 2013.

 Through all these years, First Lutheran Church has continued to serve the one purpose for which the congregation was founded, expressed in a motto of three words: Soli Deo Gloria — Glory to God Alone!